Nooksack people: Disenrollment controversy

-As with other federally recognized tribes, the Nooksack set their own membership qualifications.

-Since 2012 the tribe has been embroiled in a bitter political controversy, in part related to determining membership.
+Like other federally recognized tribes, the Nooksack set their own citizenship qualifications.
+Since 2012, the tribe has been embroiled in a bitter political controversy, in part related to determining citizenship.
 That year the tribe refused enrollment of several young children of Terry St. Germain, although they had enrolled his two oldest children.
-Claiming descent from Annie George, he had become an enrolled member as a teenager.
+Claiming descent from Annie George, he had become an enrolled citizen as a teenager.
 His brother Rudy St. Germain was also enrolled and in 2012 was serving on the tribal council, as was their cousin Michelle Roberts, another George descendant.
 The enrollment office said the family had insufficient documentation of Nooksack descent.

-Following rejection of St. Germain's application for his children, under the leadership of Chairman Bob Kelly, the tribe conducted a review of membership and descent across several families.
+Following rejection of St. Germain's application for his children, under the leadership of Chairman Bob Kelly, the tribe conducted a review of citizenship and descent across several families.
 Kelly personally reviewed the confusing records of the Bureau of Indian Affairs in Everett, concluding the Annie George descendants were insufficiently documented.
 In 2013, the tribal council sent out a notice of disenrollment to 306 living descendants of ancestor Annie George (born 1875) and her three daughters.
 Thirty-seven were elders.

-Annie George's name did not appear in a 1942 tribal census, which has been the basis required for documenting descent for tribal membership, nor was there a record that she was granted land.
+Annie George's name did not appear in a 1942 tribal census, which has been the basis required for documenting descent for tribal citizenship, nor was there a record that she was granted land.
 But her brother Louis George was listed on the 1942 tribal census.
 Her daughters: Elizabeth (Libby), Emma and Louisa) married Filipino migrant workers, and lived and worked in other areas of the southern Puget Sound for years.
-Their descendants were accepted for enrollment as Nooksack members in the early 1980s under Section H of the constitution, about a decade after the tribe was federally recognized.
+Their descendants were accepted for enrollment as Nooksack citizens in the early 1980s under Section H of the constitution, about a decade after the tribe was federally recognized.

 Annie George is known as a daughter of Matsqui George, known leader of a Nooksack village in what is now British Columbia.
 The ancestral tribal members were considered one people until Canada and the United States established boundaries across former common land.
 Annie's mother died soon after her birth and her father remarried.
 He and his family later moved to Washington state.
 In the 1910 federal census Annie's half-brother Louis George was recorded as living with his mother (the second wife) and his and Annie's father Matsqui George in Washington state, and all are identified as Nooksack.